 My goal is to be readily available to you throughout the semester.
-I can be reached by email at bvalent2@umd.edu.
-Please reach out with any personal, academic, and intellectual concerns/questions.
-I am here to help you get the most from your educational experience at Maryland Applied Graduate Engineering.
+I can be reached by email at XXXX.umd.edu.
+Please DO NOT email me with questions that are easily found in the syllabus or on ELMS-Canvas (e.g., When is this assignment due?
+How much is it worth? etc.), but please DO reach out about personal, academic, and intellectual concerns/questions.